byterubpay/byterub-site/_posts/2019-03-30-logs-for-the-Community-meeting-held-on-2019-03-30.md

 **\<sgp\_>** Any other questions or other workgroup updates?
 **\<parasew[m]>** vienna/austria byterub is planning a larger meetup and event for "5 years of byterub"
 **\<sgp\_>** Wow, that is coming up
-**\<parasew[m]>** also a few peeps are meeting regularly from now on to work, but more as a closed group rather than as a meetup. m2049r, parasew, nevvton, txmr have been meeting about this yesterday.
+**\<parasew[m]>** also a few peeps are meeting regularly from now on to work, but more as a closed group rather than as a meetup. m2049r, parasew, nevvton, tbtr have been meeting about this yesterday.
 **\<ErCiccione[m]>** Would be cool to organize some kind of online event for the 5 years
 **\<jwinterm>** what is actual birthday?
 **\<parasew[m]>** definitely!!!